phwamy/Machine_Learning_Foundamentals/project1_predict-bike-demand-with-AutoGluon/report.md

 - **Create Dummy Data**: Convert categorical data into dummy columns that returns 47 columns in total features.

 ### How much better did your model perform after adding additional features and why do you think that is?
-The model's performance improved significantly, almost halving the error.
+The model's performance improved significantly with 73.62% improvement in Root Mean Squred Logarithmic Error (RMSLE).
 This improvement is attributed to the additional granular features like (`year`, `month`, `hour`), which allowed the model to better capture peak and off-peak demand times, aligning with commuting patterns.

 ## Hyper parameter tuning
 ### How much better did your model perform after trying different hyper parameters?